Last Updated on September 24, 2022

 Unfortunately, there is a significant lack of research surrounding the safety of aloe vera products, including juice and pregnancy.
 Therefore, it is recommended that pregnant women avoid aloe vera juice.

-Whether aloe vera gel versus aloe latex and pasteurized versus unpasteurized juice, it may be hard to determine which aloe vera products are safe.
+Whether aloe vera gel versus aloe latex and pasteurized versus unpasteurized juice, it may be hard to determine which aloe products are safe.
 Here, we’ll discuss the details of aloe vera juice safety during pregnancy.

 Covered in this Article: